 To get there you could take Line A of the metro to the Universidad or Caribe metro station.
 After arriving at the metro station, catch a taxi that will cost about 9,000 pesos from either station to Parque Robledo where the church is located.
 Or on Line B of the metro, Floresta station is nearest to the church.
 Also, bus route 250 goes by the church.

-An alternate way to get to the church is via a taxi or Uber from your location.
-Many taxi and Uber drivers know Parque Robledo in Robledo is located.
+An alternate way to get to the church is via a taxi from your location.
+Many taxi drivers know Parque Robledo in Robledo is located.
 If not, give the driver the address of the church below.

 And it is relatively easy to catch a taxi at Parque Robledo where the church is located to return.